Snapshot (film): Plot

-Angela, a young, naive hairdresser in Melbourne dreams of saving enough money to leave the country and live abroad, but is under the thumb of her overbearing, puritanical mother who oversees Angela's finances.
-One day, Angela is pushed by one of her clients, Madeline, a glamorous model, to pursue print modeling.
-Angela reluctantly agrees, and completes an outdoor photoshoot with a photographer named Linsey in which she is coaxed into posing nude on the beach.
+Angela, a young and naive hairdresser in Melbourne, dreams of saving enough money to live abroad.
+However, she is under the thumb of her overbearing, puritanical mother, who controls Angela's finances.
+One day, Angela is encouraged by one of her clients, a glamorous model named Madeline, to pursue print modeling.
+Angela reluctantly agrees and completes an outdoor photoshoot in which she poses topless, for a photographer named Linsey, for a perfume advert in a women's magazine.

-After attending a party with Madeline, Angela returns home to find her mother has locked her out, later discovering she did so upon finding that Angela was modeling.
+After attending a party with Madeline, Angela returns home to find her mother has locked her out after finding about Angela's modeling.
 Her ex-boyfriend Daryl, an ice cream truck driver, arrives, and the two get into an argument; he wants to rekindle their relationship, but Angela has no interest.
 With nowhere to go, Angela returns to Linsey's home and he allows her to spend the night.
-Angela soon finds herself absorbed into the modeling world, and is subsequently approached by her mother, who requests Angela pay for medical bills accrued by her younger sister.
+Angela soon finds herself absorbed into the modeling world.
+She is subsequently approached by her mother, who requests Angela pay for medical bills accrued by her younger sister.

 Angela visits Elmer, the wealthy owner of the modeling agency, at his mansion for a supposed barbecue.
 Once there, she finds she is the sole guest.
 Elmer regales Angela, telling he will be able to get her widespread exposure, even assuring her he can help her attain an acting career in Los Angeles.
-Elmer convinces Angela to undress and begins to photograph her, but she abruptly leaves, sensing that she has been exploited.
-Angela returns to the home she is sharing with Linsey and several other models, and is notified by her roommate Wendy that a man dropped off a bag of her belongings.
-Worried it is Daryl, there to harass her, she grows anxious.
-In her bed, Angela finds a severed pig's head in her bed.
+He convinces her to undress and begins to photograph her, but she senses she has been exploited and abruptly leaves.

+Angela returns to the house she is sharing with Linsey and several other models, and is notified by her roommate Wendy that a man dropped off a bag of her belongings.
+When Angela goes to her bedroom, there appears to be somebody hiding under her bedcovers.
+Angela anxiously grabs some nearby scissors to defend herself, and then peels back her blanket to reveal a severed pig's head in her bed.